Jay Allen Sanford 8 p.m., Jan. 28

 Inception: San Diego, 2012

-Influences: NOFX, Misfits, Circle Jerks, Bad Religion, Black Flag, GBH, Exploited, Gorilla Biscuits, Beatles, AFI, 39 Dead, Ragdoll City, Comely, Shiva Trash
+Influences: NOFX, Misfits, Circle Jerks, Bad Religion, Black Flag, GBH, Exploited, Gorilla Biscuits, Adolescents, Beatles, AFI, Descendents, Subhumans, D.R.I.

-Based in North Park, Sculpins, featuring former Atoms/Watusis bassist Branden Parish (now on guitar), made their live debut April 6, 2012, at the Ken Club.
+Based in North Park and National City, Sculpins, featuring former Atoms/Watusis bassist Branden Parish (now on guitar), made their live debut April 6, 2012, at the Ken Club.

 “I’ve been wanting to play this music since I learned how to play guitar and was listening to my uncle Jarrod’s punk bands.
 I was only 13,” says Parish.
 “We’re old-school punk with a pop sensibility and, hopefully, a modern-day edge.”